mariaPaula0618/YoutubeApi-Challenge/README.md

 ### Available Scripts

-Go to the project folder and run the following command to activate the virtual environment:
+Go to the backend folder and run the following command to activate the virtual environment:
 * `Scripts\activate`